FFTAI/teleoperation/README.md

 For data collection, the process is largely the same.
 After hitting the `Space` key, for the first time to engage the teleoperation, the operator can hit the `Space` key again to start the data collection.
 When the data collection is started, the pilot should see a red dot in their VR session.
 This indicates that the data collection is in progress.
 The operator can then hit the `Space` key again to stop the data collection, or `x` key to discard the current episode.
-The data will be saved in the `data` directory with the task name specified in the command line.
+The data will be saved in the `data` directory with the task name specified in the command line.å

 ***You may watch the video to see how to access the VR session inside the VisionPro device: [VisionPro operation video](./figure/video/Vp.mp4)***